 Orien nods quickly, his eyes stinging from anticipation.

 “Deep breaths,” Cole murmurs, and he waits for Orien to breathe deep two or three times before he smoothly pushes two fingers inside.
-Orien’s talons curl, hips tilting as his back arches—and Cole isn’t even moving yet, just letting his fingers rest while Orien clenches around them.
-He rubs Orien’s spine with his other hand, whispering that’s it, so good darling, just relax.
+Orien’s talons curl, hips tilting as his back arches—and Cole isn’t even moving yet, just letting his fingers rest while Orien adjusts to the girth of them, rubbing Orien’s spine with his other hand as he continues whispering, that’s it, so good darling, just relax.

 The praise keeps the fire in Orien’s cheeks stoked, and he can’t help but move a little, rocking back against Cole’s fingers.
 “More,” he says.